I didn’t take it seriously when my mother was first diagnosed with breast cancer in 2004.

 I never would have imagined it.
 I didn’t see it coming to a person who was so lively.
-While she stayed in high spirits, I saw the change in her security.
+Although she stayed in high spirits, I saw the change in her security.
 She didn’t feel like herself.
 That was very hurtful to witness.

 Six days later, she did.

 She died after I went back out on the road.
 My dad, who accompanied me when I traveled, pulled me to the side during our stop in Atlanta and told me.
 I couldn’t feel.
 I couldn’t cry.
 I was in a daze.
 It was a shocking moment.

 After the funeral, my father, who was no longer with my mom, asked me if I wanted to take a break, but I continued to work.
 That’s how I dealt with her death.
 I didn’t know how else to cope.
 I kept telling myself I was okay, but in reality, I needed time.

 I was just 18 when she died.
 I wasn’t a woman yet.
 I felt like I needed my mother to become a woman.
 It was stressful for years, because I was lost.

 At 26, I’m just starting to find myself.
 I still miss her.
 I cry occasionally.
 I still reminisce and think about what life would be like if she was still here.
 But I also think about all that she has given me.

 My mother has taught me about integrity, self-confidence and self-love.
 She stressed the importance of sharing that love with other people, protecting your family and never letting up.
 I hear her voice, and it helps me to grow.
 I practice how to be the best me on a daily basis.

 After her death, I refrained from saying “I know how you feel” to folks who’ve lost a loved one to breast cancer, because everyone’s situation is unique.